rvm/rvm-test/README.md

 *** IMPORTANT NOTICE ***

-This is an unofficial repo.
-There are two opposing methodologies of implementing this.
+__This is *not* the official rvm-test repo.__ There are two opposing methodologies of implementing this test suite.
 I'm going one way, the other the other way.
-Use whichever makes more sense to you.
+Use whichever one makes more sense to you.

 ---